xiix0/scam/README.md

-Q:	What do little WASPs want to be when they grow up?
+Q:	What is the sound of one cat napping?
-A:	The very best person they can possibly be.
+A:	Mu.